Hinkley Point B nuclear power station: Capacity and output

 The generating capacity, electricity output, load factor and thermal efficiency was as shown in the table.

 Closure

 On 19 November 2020, EDF announced that Hinkley point B would stop generating electricity and move into the defuelling phase no later than 15 July 2022.

 The plant has operated for 45 years and produced over 300 TWh over its lifetime.
 Reactor B-8 was shut down in July 2022, followed by reactor B-7 in August.
-EDF said that the defueling process could take a few years, and the removed fuel will be given to the Nuclear Decommissioning Authority for decommissioning.
+EDF said that the defueling process could take a few years, then the site will be given to the Nuclear Decommissioning Authority for decommissioning.

+In September 2024, the Office for Nuclear Regulation announced that defuelling of the first reactor had been completed.

 Hinkley Point C

 A new 3,260 MW Hinkley Point C nuclear power station, consisting of two EPR reactors, was given planning consent on 19 March 2013.

 A guaranteed "strike price" of £92.50 per megawatt-hour (to be indexed for inflation over 45 years) was announced on 21 October 2013.
 The new power station would see Hinkley's contribution to the country's power supply rise to 7%.
 At the time of the planning consent, the price for electric energy on the wholesale market was around £45 per megawatt-hour while the new power plant was expected to need earnings of £90 per megawatt-hour in order to break even.

 On 8 October 2014, the EU gave its consent to the 'Contract for Difference (CFD)' that guarantees the "strike price".